Abaca Industry Profile

 ISP for Abaca

-The ISPĀ for abaca aims to improve and aid in sustaining the countryās stand as the major producer and source of abaca through making available quality fiber and planting materials, value-adding products, and eventually increasing farm productivity, thereby increasing the farmersā income as well.
+The ISPĀ for abaca aims to improve and aid in sustaining the countryās stand as the worldās leading producer of abaca through varietal improvement, pest and disease management, and product development and value addition to increase farm productivity, thereby increasing the farmersā income.

 Strategic R&D